learn-co-students/map-dispatch-to-props-readme-v-000/README.md

+UPDATE **all** CODE SNIPPETS!!

 # Mapping Dispatch to Props

 ## Objectives

 - Implement an action creator
-- Use the mergeDispatchToProps method to further streamline our code
+- Learn how to use the mapDispatchToProps method to further streamline our code

 ### Introduction